-Students in the Ph.D. program in Africana Studies will be required to have at least three committee members as required by the Graduate School's Code of Legislation, i.e. the chair of the Special Committee and two minor committee members.
-The degree program will consist of two thematic tracks—Concentration I is Historical, Political, and Social Analysis and Concentration II is Cultural, Literary, and Visual Analysis.
-Within each track, students will select a geographic area of concentration, e.g. Africa, African America, the Caribbean & Latin America, and Emerging Studies of the Global African Diaspora.
-All students will take a minimum of ten courses in Africana Studies and related fields before taking the qualifying exam by the end of the second year of graduate study.
+Students in the Ph.D. program in Africana Studies are required to have at least three committee members as required by the Graduate School's Code of Legislation, i.e. the chair of the Special Committee and two minor committee members.
+The degree program consists of two concentrations—(1) Historical, Political, and Social Analysis and (2) Cultural, Literary, and Visual Analysis.
+Within each concentration, students select a geographic area of concentration, e.g. Africa, African America, the Caribbean & Latin America, and Emerging Studies of the Global African Diaspora.
+Students take a minimum of ten courses in Africana Studies and related fields before taking the qualifying exam (Q-exam) by the end of the second year of graduate study.

-There will be two required courses that introduce students to the field of Africana Studies.
-They are, Seminar in Africana Studies I – Historical, Political and Social Analysis, and Seminar in Africana Studies II – Cultural, Literary, and Visual Analysis.
-The seminars introduce students to the two main tracks in the program as well as the relevant theoretical and methodological concerns.
-Students will complete the required seminars during the first year and in consultation with the Special Committee will develop a program of study within major and minor areas of concentration.
+There are two required courses that introduce students to the field of Africana Studies.
+They are "Seminar in Africana Studies I: Historical, Political and Social Analysis" and "Seminar in Africana Studies II: Cultural, Literary, and Visual Analysis."
+These seminars introduce students to the program's two concentrations as well as the relevant theoretical and methodological concerns.
+Students complete the required seminars during the first year and, in consultation with their Special Committee, develop a program of study within major and minor areas of concentration.
 All students must demonstrate proficiency in one language other than English.
-This requirement can be satisfied by taking a proficiency exam upon entering the program or by taking the relevant language course.
+This requirement can be satisfied by taking a proficiency exam upon entering the program or by taking the relevant language course, preferably during the summer.
 In a given semester students may carry only one incomplete, which must be completed by the end of the following semester.
 The Graduate School at Cornell requires six semesters of full‐time study and "prides itself on not imposing requirements for courses or credits but in promoting academic freedom and flexibility."